 Simplifying PCI DSS 3.2 Compliance with Preempt

 Meeting the 12 requirements for the PCI DSS 3.2 framework isn’t easy.
 Organizations need to achieve, demonstrate, and maintain compliance at all times.
-Not meeting requirements exposes them to liabilities and reputation.
+Not meeting requirements expose them to liabilities and reputation.

 Here are some of the ways that Preempt can help organizations with meeting a wide variety of the requirements established by PCI DSS 3.2.

 Preempt allows organizations to proactively enforce policies based on identity, behavior and risk.
 The ability to build highly flexible policies, while also determining real-world enforcement makes Preempt uniquely capable of meeting a wide variety of requirements.
 Below are some of the highlights, download our full technical note here for more detail.

 Build and Maintain a Secure Network and System

 Requirement 1: Install and maintain a firewall configuration to protect cardholder data